ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 (&(objectCategory=computer)(dNSHostName=d42sus.pvt))
 ```

-This query will search the domain server for all computers with DNS hostname, `d42sus.pvt`, and auto-discover the matches.
+This query will search the domain server for all computers with the DNS hostname, `d42sus.pvt`, and autodiscover the matches.

 ### Run Status